probinso/introduction-git/pres.md

 ---
 # Rules of the Game (15 min)
 - 10 people per repository team {red, blue, black}
-- Each pannel represents one entry from poem
+- Each panel represents one entry from poem
-- Split pannel text lines with <= 80 characters
+- Split panel text lines with <= 80 characters
 - Pannels ordered alphabetically (by second word)
-- Your team is done when all pannels added
+- Your team is done when all panels added
 - Do a `diff` against `origin/master` before a `merge`
 - Review the `log` at least once (`q` to quit)